Moone Boy: Reception

 The show has been well received by critics.
 The Guardian called it "the most life-affirming delight to have hit our screens in a long time", and said: "It is surreal, within decent limits, and it is derivative, but I think the derivations are happily if tacitly acknowledged".

 Moone Boy won an International Emmy for Best Comedy and was also nominated for two awards at the 2012 British Comedy Awards.

 In 2014, it won an IFTA Award for best entertainment programme.

 Home media

 The first series of Moone Boy was released on DVD on 15 October 2012.

 The second series of Moone Boy was released on DVD on 31 March 2014.
 A boxset containing the first two series was also released on 31 March 2014.

 American remake

 It was announced in October 2014 that the show received a "Put-pilot" from ABC.
-O'Dowd is said to be a writer and producer, but is not expected to star.
+O'Dowd was said to be a writer and producer, but was not expected to star.